WarrenJohn/codingtodo/README.md

 # To-do web app
 **[codingtodo.com](codingtodo.com)**

-This is a simple webapp I put together over a couple days because I wanted an easy to use 'to-do' list as well as a blog and thought it would be a bit of fun.

 ## To do list
 Stores tasks in the localStorage as a stringified JSON object, when needed the string is parsed to back to JSON.